Fuku-in Temple

 ※Unauthorized reproduction of images on this page is prohibited

-According to an old record, Jianzhen (688-763) also known as Ganjin, was a Chinese monk who helped to propagate Buddhism in Japan, and founded the Risshu school at Tōshōdai-ji, stayed for a short time at Fukū-in.
-Kūkai (774-835) a Japanese monk, civil servant, scholar, poet, artist and founder of the Shingon-shu school of Buddhism also stayed at Fukū-in during the early Heian period.
+According to an old record, a Chinese monk named Jianzhen (688-763), also known as Ganjin, who helped propagate Buddhism in Japan and founded the Risshu school at Toshodaiji Temple, stayed for a short time at Fuku-in.
+Kukai (774-835), a Japanese monk, civil servant, scholar, poet, and artist who founded the Shingon-shu school of Buddhism, also stayed at Fukū-in during the early Heian period (794-1185).

-Later in the Kamakura period, four learned monks including Eison (1202-1290) integrated the teachings of Shingon-shu and Risshu to form the Shingon Risshu school at Saidai-ji, educating many young monks to ordain as priests.
+Later in the Kamakura period, four learned monks, including Eison (1202-1290), integrated the teachings of Shingon-shu and Risshu to form the new Shingon Risshu school at Saidaiji Temple.
+This school educated many young monks to become priests.

-Fukū-in is known as a temple related to en-kiri and en-musubi, the separation and matchmaking of relationships.
+Fukū-in is recognized as a temple associated with en-kiri and en-musubi, the separation and matchmaking of relationships.

 General Information